Inside: Parents will learn how to be a positive parent with an aggressive child and a 5-step plan for handling aggressive behaviors with their child.

 7. Ask your child where she feels frustration and anger in her body.
 Ask her to draw you a picture to illustrate this.
 Discuss what emotions feel like when they are just beginning and when they peak and how to recognize them when they are beginning to build.

 My Five Steps to Solution-Oriented Discipline is a good go-to for all behavioral problems you encounter.
-Let’s go through what that looks like in the moment when your child is aggressive:
+Let’s go through what these positive parenting skills look like in the moment when your child is aggressive:

 Step 1 is looking for the reason behind the behavior.
 Ask yourself, “What is my child frustrated about right now?”
 This information will guide your next action.
 For example, if he’s frustrated because he’s overtired, it may be best to leave the activity and go home or provide some quiet time.
 If he’s frustrated because he’s not getting his way, the next action is to hold the boundary with empathy.